-We continue to run our 'Peoplecare Developing Leaders Program' which encourages Peoplecarers to expand their knowledge and unleash their full potential.
+On the training front, we continue to run our 'Peoplecare Developing Leaders Program' encouraging Peoplecarers to expand their knowledge and unleash their full potential.
 Topics covered include managing performance and behaviour, great communicators, increasing productivity, emotional intelligence and making good business decisions.

-Our executive team and managers at Peoplecare do a wonderful job of leading our high energy teams.
-To ensure our managers continue to develop, we created the 'Manager Hour of Power' in 2016.
+Our executive team and managers at Peoplecare do a wonderful job of leading our high-energy teams.
+To ensure our managers continue to develop, we've been running the 'Manager Hour of Power' since 2016.
 This is an in-house training program designed to inform managers of best practice in positivity and resilience, handling objections, dealing with poor behaviour, performance appraisal and determining high performance.

-A key focus at Peoplecare over the last 12 months has been on mental health and creating a mentally healthy workplace.
+A key focus at Peoplecare has been on mental health and creating a mentally healthy workplace.
 Through our Mental Health Program, our managers received coaching from a psychologist on best practice in recognising mental health issues and how to refer team members to treatment if required.
 We also implemented mental health first aid officers who provide initial support to our Peoplecarers.